Hiroomi Tosaka: Personal life

-He played soccer in his school days and is a big fan of soccer.
+He played soccer in his school days, and enjoys following soccer.

 He expressed in several occasion that Takahiro has a major influence on his life and his music career.
 Takahiro's success during the Vocal Battle Audition 1 inspired Tosaka to take part in Vocal Battle Audition 2, which led to his debut as vocalist of Sandaime J Soul Brothers.
 Takahiro also encouraged him to debut as an actor.